Hitting the Greek clubs, enjoying an outdoor pamper at Therma Beach or exploring the volcanic landscapes – you can do it all in Kos.

 Kos is all about the eternal sunshine, emerald waters, and your choice of non-stop activities or complete calm when you're chucking your towels down on the sand.
 When it comes to your Greece holidays, you don't wanna miss out on these beaches:

-Whether it's a family-friendly holiday in Kos or a party week with your pals, there's a hotel for everyone.
+Whether it's a family-friendly jolly in Tigaki, a couples escape in Psalidi or a party week with your mates in Kardamena, there's a hotel for everyone.
 Here are our top picks:

 For Families

-Labranda Marine Aquapark Resort – you read it right, an aquapark right at the hotel complete with slides, a wave pool, and an activity pool for the kids.
-Good job the dining choices are just as banging.
+• White Olive Marine Aquapark — you read it right, an aquapark right at the hotel in Tigaki, complete with slides, a wave pool and an activity pool for the kids.
+The dining choices are just as banging, with Greek, Italian and an all-day BBQ by the pool.

-Tigaki Beach Hotel – a spacious, comfortable property set amongst beautiful gardens, just 100m from the beach.
-Perfect for families after a fuss-free stay.
+• Tigaki Beach Hotel — a spacious, comfortable property set amongst beautiful gardens in Tigaki, just 100m from the beach.
+Perfect for families after a fuss-free stay with a pool, playground and easy access to the sand.

 For Couples

-Mitsis Selection Blue Domes – this five-star 24-hour resort is the land of luxury and entertainment with multiple pools, restaurants, and proper pampering vibes.
+• Mitsis Selection Blue Domes — this five-star 24-hour ultra all-inclusive in Kardamena is the land of luxury and entertainment, with nine pools, multiple restaurants and the Sapphire Spa for proper pampering vibes.

-Dimitra Beach Hotel & Suites – step into paradise at this beachfront hotel with five-star facilities and jaw-droppingly good views of the sea.
+• Dimitra Beach Hotel & Suites — step into paradise at this beachfront five-star in Psalidi with jaw-droppingly good views of the Aegean, a swim-up bar and an adults-only White Lounge.

-KOIA All-Suite Wellbeing Resort – adults-only wellness retreat with private beach access, local tastings, and seriously zen vibes.
+• KOIA All-Suite Wellbeing Resort — an adults-only wellness retreat near Psalidi with a private beach, floating breakfasts, local tastings and seriously zen vibes.
+All suites come with private sunbathing terraces.

-Grecotel Kos Imperial – a firm five-star favourite with many holiday-goers, this hotel offers one of the island's most enviable locations.
+• Grecotel Kos Imperial — a firm five-star favourite with holiday-goers, set right on the beach near Psalidi.
+Multiple restaurants, live evening entertainment and a gorgeous lagoon-style pool make this one of the island's most enviable stays.

 Boutique Stays

-Lakitira Suites – if pure serenity is your holiday goal, then this boutique gem has your name all over it.
+• Lakitira Suites — if pure serenity is your jolly goal, this boutique gem near Kardamena has your name all over it.
+Intimate, elegant and right by the coast.

 🏨 Where to stay on your Kos holidays?